Page Updated September 28th, 2021

-Testing is by appointment only, seven days a week, from 9:00 am – 1:00 pm.
+Testing is by appointment only, Monday - Friday, from 8:00 am – 2:00 pm, and Saturday and Sunday, from 8:00 am - 12:00 pm.
 To schedule a COVID-19 test, complete a registration form by clicking this link.
 A Speare employee will call you to schedule an appointment.
 COVID-19 testing is conducted at a marked location in the Speare emergency department parking lot on Avery Street.

 Communication access or language assistance services are available upon request.